eleciawhite/fitbit_clockfaces/README.md

 # fitbit_clockfaces
-Clock faces for the Fitbit Versa
+Clock faces for the Fitbit Versa.